CHECK OUT OUR EVENTS/WORKSHOPS PAGE TO LEARN ABOUT APRIL GROUPS

-BOOKCLIFF EQUINE ASSISTED LEARNING provides Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) to assist and empower clients to transform their lives.
+BOOKCLIFF EQUINE ASSISTED LEARNING provides Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) to empower clients to transform their lives.
 We work with children, adults, couples, families and groups.
 We also work with corporate teams.

 Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) incorporate horses into the human therapeutic or learning process in a hands on, experiential environment, for the purpose of increasing mental and emotional wellness and maximizing learning.
 It is a collaborative process between clients and horses; facilitated by a two person team consisting of a mental health specialist (MH) and an equine specialist (ES).
 During a session, clients learn about themselves and others by participating in activities with horses and then processing any feelings, patterns or behaviors.
 The focus of EAP/EAL is not riding or horsemanship.
 All horse activities take place “on the ground.”
 Why?
 In this work, the horses are able to be themselves and not have to act a certain way, just like our clients can.
 This is a space to explore, be ourselves, and build relationships on equal footing.